cwe1ss/microservices-template/services/_internal-grpc/README.md

 A simple internal gRPC server.
-Since it doesn't have any dependencies, it does not even use Dapr.
+Since it doesn't depend on any external components, it does not even use Dapr.